Portraits with Lewis Rossignol

 Finally we’re going to learn how to build on top of the line work with shading and mixed mediums to really capture the likeness of your subject.

-– You will have indefinite access to the class videos and materials.
+Now available as a self-study class.
+You will have indefinite access to the class videos and materials.

 For a full list of the supplies you will need, see the tab titled “Supplies” located just under the video screen above.